'Kids are the new pets': Tauranga landlords banning children from rentals

 The revelation has added fuel to the fire for two mothers who feel families with children are being discriminated against.

-One has an autistic child and had applied for 50 homes in the last two months, before securing one through a friend of a friend.
+One has an autistic child and had applied for 50 homes in the past two months, before securing one through a friend of a friend.

 The mothers believed some ''not suitable for families'' advertisements were biased and used to disguise the fact landlords simply did not want kids living on their properties.

-Dan Lusby from Tauranga Rentals said he had spoken to 10 landlords in the last week who did not want young children in their houses.
+Dan Lusby, of Tauranga Rentals, said he had spoken to 10 landlords in the past week who did not want young children in their houses.

 ''They all said they wanted a professional couple with no kids with three people at the most living in the house - due to wear and tear.
 But in reality, there are only so many professional people out there.